-Provider shall submit to OIG annually a report with respect to the status of, and findings regarding, Provider's compliance activities for each of the five Reporting Periods (Annual Report).
+CareMed shall submit to OIG annually a report with respect to the status of, and findings regarding, CareMed's compliance activities for each of the five Reporting Periods (Annual Report).
 Each Annual Report shall include, at a minimum:

-1. any change in the identity, position description, or other noncompliance job responsibilities of the Compliance Officer; any change in the membership of the Compliance Committee described in Section III.A, and any change in the group of Certifying Employees described in Section III.A.4;
+- 1. any change in the identity, position description, or other noncompliance job responsibilities of the Compliance Officer; any change in the membership of the Compliance Committee described in Section III.A, any change in the Board members who are responsible for satisfying the Board of Directors compliance obligations described in Section III.A.3, and any change in the group of Certifying Employees described in Section III.A.4; - 2. the dates of each report made by the Compliance Officer to the Board (written documentation of such reports shall be made available to OIG upon request);